 Rules

-PLEASE NOTE: There have been updates to Challenge Rules 1, 2, 5, 9, 10 and 11 effective for the 2023 Challenge.
-Please make sure you have familiarised yourself with these rule changes.
+PLEASE NOTE: There have been updates to Challenge Rule 11b effective for the 2024 Challenge.
+Please ensure you have familiarised yourself with this rule change

 2. You must read a certain number of books to complete the Challenge.
 Please refer to the Booklists page for more information.